NetworkedPlanet/datadock/docs/_user-guide/adding-data.md

 For more details about the different datatypes and how they are processed during the conversion, please see the [Datatypes](./datatypes.html) article.

+### Choose the Identifier Column (Advanced Tab)

+Each row in your CSV file will get a unique identifier generated for it during the conversion process.
+By default, this identifier is generated from the name of the CSV file you have uploaded and the row number of the row.
+However, often a dataset will contain a column that provides a natural identifier to use.
+In the `Identifier` field you can use the drop-down list to select the column to use for this purpose or leave it as `Row Number`.

+If you do choose to select a column, you should ensure that this column meets the following requirements:

+  1. There must be a value for this column on every row in the CSV file.
+  1. The values on each row should be unique.
+  1. The values should be a natural identifier for the thing described by the other columns in the row.

+For more information, read the [Selecting an identifier](/user-guide/choosing-a-license.html) documentation.

+### Choose visibility

+Before you upload your data, select whether you want your dataset to appear on the DataDock homepage and search results.
+By default, each dataset is visible on the homepage and search.

 ### Upload the CSV

-When you are happy with the metadata, keywords and datatypes, click on the `Confirm and upload this CSV` button.
+When you are happy with the metadata, keywords and datatypes, click on the `Publish Data` button.
 This will start the upload process that sends the CSV file and your metadata and conversion settings to the DataDock server.
 Once the files are received, you will be taken to the
-`Conversion History` page which will display the new import job at the top of the page.
+`Job History` page which will display the new import job at the top of the page.
 Once the job starts processing, log messages will appear on this screen.
-Once the job is completed, the complete log is available to download as a text file using the link displayed on the Conversion History page.
+Once the job is completed, the complete log is available to download as a text file using the link displayed on the Job History page.

 If errors are encountered during the processing, the job log entry will turn red.
 You should review the log messages for any ERROR messages.
 It may be possible to correct errors either by cleaning up or reformatting your input CSV file, or by changing the datatypes you selected at the import stage.
 If